Usutu virus: Epidemiology and host range

-USUV has been reported from several African countries including Burkina Faso, Central African Republic, Cote d'Ivoire, Morocco, Nigeria, Senegal, South Africa, Tunisia and Uganda, as well as from Israel.
-Since 1996, it has also been found in European countries, including Austria, Belgium, Croatia, Czech Republic, France, Germany, Greece, Hungary, Italy, Serbia, Spain and Switzerland, and more recently the Netherlands, and was spreading across Europe in the late 2010s.
+USUV has been reported from several African countries including Burkina Faso, Central African Republic, Côte d'Ivoire, Morocco, Nigeria, Senegal, South Africa, Tunisia and Uganda, as well as from Israel.
+Since 1996, it has also been found in European countries, including Austria, Belgium, Croatia, Czech Republic, Denmark, France, Germany, Greece, Hungary, Italy, Serbia, Spain and Switzerland, and more recently the Netherlands, and was spreading across Europe in the late 2010s.
 Outbreaks are often simultaneous with those of the related West Nile virus.

 USUV's host range includes primarily Culex mosquitoes and birds.
 The main bird hosts are blackbirds (Turdus merula), magpies (Pica pica) and owls, including the great grey owl (Strix nebulosa).
 In addition to humans, the virus has been isolated from Pipistrellus bats, and anti-USUV antibodies have been found in horses, dogs, deer, wild boar, rodents and shrews.
 Humans and horses are dead-end hosts.
 The vector is one of several mosquitoes that bite birds, in Europe particularly Culex pipiens.
 For example, a 2008–2009 survey of mosquitoes and birds in the Emilia-Romagna region of Italy detected USUV in 89 C. pipiens pools and in 2 Aedes albopictus pools, suggesting the possible involvement of A. albopictus in the virus cycle.
 The virus was also found in twelve wild birds, primarily Eurasian magpies (P. pica), hooded crows (Corvus cornix), and Eurasian jays (Garrulus glandarius).
 In Africa multiple Culex species are involved, as well as several species of Aedes and other mosquitoes.

+In 2020 the virus was detected in London, and has spread in wild birds since.

+In 2024 the virus was detected in blackbirds in Denmark for the first time.